Captain Jan: Plot summary

-However, having successfully rounded Cape Horn, Jan and his shipmates found unsettling news waiting for them at their Chilean destination.
-Their shipping company was taken over by Kwel - an aggressive, predatory company seeking to establish a monopoly in the tugboat business, completely ruthless to its competitors and employees alike.
-Instead of the easy-going paternalism of van Munster, Jan's new bosses are the most quintessential of capitalist empire-builders - who fully expect their employees to work much harder for less pay.
+However, having rounded Cape Horn, Jan and his shipmates found unsettling news waiting for them at their Chilean destination.
+Their shipping company was taken over by Kwel - an aggressive, predatory company seeking to establish a monopoly in the tugboat business, ruthless to its competitors and employees alike.
+Instead of the easy-going paternalism of van Munster, Jan's new bosses are capitalist empire-builders - who expect their employees to work harder for less pay.

 Back in the Netherlands, Jan and his disgruntled shipmates attempt to express their protest at this sudden blow.
 But they have little idea of how to go about starting a trade union, and they reject the advice which a Socialist agitator tries to give them.
 They think that it would be enough to gather on an evening, get more than a little drunk, and loudly vent off their protest.
 Jan Wandelaar is especially loud and vehement in his denunciation of the notorious Mr. Kwel.
 Jan's words are carefully noted down by a company spy and reported, and the new bosses decide to make an example of him.
 Jan is promptly fired and also ordered to pay back immediately the loan given by the generous van Munster - which means that the neat new home must be sold and the poor Nellie must return to her parents'.

 After some time of being kept kicking their heels ashore, Kwel offers Jan and some other "black sheep" a "one last chance" at employment - they can take up a voyage to North America.
 With the crew composed almost entirely of those who had angered the Kwel Company, they expect to be placed on some old rust-bucket and are flabbergasted to get a brand new ship, "running like lightning and smoothly responding to the helm".
 Jan and the others immediately fall in love with their new ship.
 It seems too good to be true - and it certainly is.
-Halfway across the Atlantic Jan realizes with horror the truth - the new ship was deliberately designed as a floating death trap which would never reach America.
+Halfway across the Atlantic Jan realizes with horror the truth - the new ship was unstable, a floating death trap which would never reach America.
 Once her store of coal is consumed, the ship's center of gravity becomes too high, and she would capsize with any strong gale - let alone a storm.
 Kwel would neatly get rid of the "trouble-makers" on board and pocket the insurance.